jayachandradora/DB-Design/Facebook Database Design.md

 -- Followers Table: Represents the following relationship between users CREATE TABLE Followers (
-    follower_id INT NOT NULL,                        -- Foreign Key to Users table (the user who is following) following_id INT NOT NULL,                       -- Foreign Key to Users table (the user being followed) created_at TIMESTAMPTZ DEFAULT CURRENT_TIMESTAMP, -- Timestamp when the follow relationship was created PRIMARY KEY (follower_id, following_id),         -- Composite primary key FOREIGN KEY (follower_id) REFERENCES Users(user_id) ON DELETE CASCADE, -- Ensures that when a user is deleted, their followers are also removed
+    follower_user_id INT NOT NULL,                        -- Foreign Key to Users table (the user who is following) following_user_id INT NOT NULL,                       -- Foreign Key to Users table (the user being followed) created_at TIMESTAMPTZ DEFAULT CURRENT_TIMESTAMP, -- Timestamp when the follow relationship was created PRIMARY KEY (follower_user_id, following_user_id),         -- Composite primary key FOREIGN KEY (follower_user_id) REFERENCES Users(user_id) ON DELETE CASCADE, -- Ensures that when a user is deleted, their followers are also removed
-    FOREIGN KEY (following_id) REFERENCES Users(user_id) ON DELETE CASCADE, -- Ensures that when a user is deleted, the users they follow are also removed
+    FOREIGN KEY (following_user_id) REFERENCES Users(user_id) ON DELETE CASCADE, -- Ensures that when a user is deleted, the users they follow are also removed
-    CONSTRAINT unique_follow UNIQUE (follower_id, following_id)              -- Prevents duplicate follow relationships
+    CONSTRAINT unique_follow UNIQUE (follower_user_id, following_user_id)              -- Prevents duplicate follow relationships
 );

 -- Friendships Table: Represents relationships between users